 6.1 The ICT strategy is delivered by a combined team of Derby Homes IT staff and outside contractors.
 For example, our main facilities management partner is Serco, with whom we have a Partnership Agreement under which they carry out day to day processing and maintenance services for ICT.
 Another key partnership is with Capita who provide and maintain our main housing software and with whom we are working to implement a new repairs IT system.
-Smaller contracts exist with other software suppliers, such as the companies we are working with to implement a new website and texting systems.
-There remains a Service Level Agreement with the Council for shared services such as the email system.
+Smaller contracts exist with other software suppliers, such as the companies we are working with to implement the new website and texting systems.
+There remains a Service Level Agreement with the Council for client side support on issues such as security and infrastructure.